micro/micro/examples/greeter/api/rpc/README.md

 # RPC API Example

-This is an example of using an RPC based API when the api handler is set with `--api_handler=rpc`
+This is an example of using an RPC based API when the api handler is set with `--handler=rpc`

 ## Getting Started

 ### Run the Micro API

 ```
-$ micro --api_handler=rpc api
+$ micro api --handler=rpc
 ```

 ### Run the Greeter Service